Obtain authentication tokens

 To obtain the refresh token and access token through the CLI, log in to the system using the command: weka user login

 .
-For details, see .
+For details, see Log-in to the WEKA cluster.

 The system creates an authentication token file and saves it in ~/.weka/auth-token.json